What is solar energy?

 Solar panels have a layer of silicon cells, a metal frame, glass casing, and wiring to allow current to flow from the silicon cells.
 Silicon is semi-conductive so it can absorb and convert sunlight into electricity.
 When light is absorbed by a silicon cell, it causes electrons to start moving, which initiates a flow of electric current.
 This is known as the “photovoltaic effect”.
-Here is how the process works:

 Pros Vs. Cons

-- It’s a free, renewable and readily available resource
+- It’s a renewable and available resource

 - It’s easy to install

-- No noise or chemical pollution occurs during energy production
+- No noise occurs during energy production

 - Low maintenance